 Trivia: Both Ross and Chandler made strange comments about each other's first girlfriends in their best man speeches.
-In this episode Chandler said Ross over inflated his first girlfriend and in "The One With Monica and Chandler's Wedding" Ross said that Chandler's first girlfriend couldn't control her bladder.
+In this episode Chandler said Ross over inflated his first girlfriend and in "The One with Chandler and Monica's Wedding (1)" Ross said that Chandler's first girlfriend couldn't control her bladder.

 Continuity: When Ross and Emily's parents meet for the first time, Judy Geller makes the joke that this may be the only wedding they get to throw, referring to Monica never getting married.
 However, Ross was married once before to Carol and, presumably, already had a wedding.